It takes some chutzpah to decide you’re going to learn how to cook.

 To my friend Jason, whom I am honored to call my friend and with whom I have shared many adventures as well as many ups-and-downs for more than 10 years; I treasure our times to share good food, good beer, great conversation and most importantly, life.

-To my friend Jon, who loves my chicken chili and shares my love of the outdoors and philosophy.
+To my friend Jon, who shares my love of flavors, cooking, cheese and indulging in a good meal with close friends.
+Jon has been a close confidant for many years and also shares my love of the outdoors and philosophy.
 I’m so glad the thousands of miles haven’t separated us one bit.

 To my friend Luke, who has always encouraged me to pursue my passions and my dreams, always lifted me up when I was feeling down, always set me straight when I was full of self-doubt, and who helped me realize that vegan recipes can totally be every bit as good as recipes that include animal protein.